FletCommunity/FletCommunity/README.md

 # Flet — Community Edition

-> ✊ A community-first fork of [flet-dev/flet](https://github.com/flet-dev/flet)
-> Built by developers.
-Guided by developers.
-Shaped by the community.

----

 ## 🎯 What is Flet CE?

 **Flet Community Edition (Flet CE)** is a reimagined version of the original Flet framework — created to hand over control to the developer community.